microsoft/knossos-ksc/doc/sphinx/SYNTAX.md

 In Knossos, operations, functions and lambdas are indiscernible.
 They all have return types, arguments and a name.
-The main difference is that the operations are declared by the compiler (in `src/runtime/prelude.ks`) and implemented by the run-time (in Futhark, C++, etc.), while functions and lambdas are declared in user code.
+The main difference is that the operations are declared by the compiler (in `src/runtime/prelude.ks`) and implemented by the run-time (in C++, etc.), while functions and lambdas are declared in user code.

 A call to a function, with syntax `(fname arg0 arg1 ...)` is only valid if it